pintolj86/simple_docker_dev_django_postgresql/README.md

-# Simple docker compose set up to use django and postgresql
+# Simple docker compose set up to use django and postgresql.

 This repository is a ready to go base project to develop a basic django app, using docker compose, django and postgresql.